GamerSg/leveldb-mingw/README.md

+**LevelDB-mingw port allows the compilation of leveldb static library using mingw32-make alone.
+MSys or any other dependancies are not required **

+Author: Luv Khemani

+# Build
+To build, simply cd to the build folder and run
+    mingw32-make

 **LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**

 Authors: Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)